opentofu/opentofu/SECURITY.md

 # Security Reporting Process

-Please report any security issue to [security@opentofu.org](security@opentofu.org) where the issue will be triaged appropriately.
+Please report any security issue via
+[Private Vulnerability Reporting](https://github.com/opentofu/opentofu/security/advisories/new) where the issue will be triaged appropriately.
 Thank you in advance for helping to keep OpenTofu secure.

 # Security Release Process